-- Bovada lists -175 odds that quarterback Philip Rivers will still be with the Los Angeles Chargers for the 2020 NFL season
+- Sportsbooks list -175 odds that quarterback Philip Rivers will still be with the Los Angeles Chargers for the 2020 NFL season

-- The sportsbook pegs the Indianapolis Colts as the second betting choice in this market at +225
+- The Indianapolis Colts are the second betting choice in this market at +225

 - Rivers, 38, has been with the Chargers since the 2004 season

 Is Philip Rivers poised to fly away from the Los Angeles Chargers?
-Bovada doesn’t think so.
+Sportsbooks don’t think so.

 The veteran quarterback has spent his entire 18-season NFL career with the Chargers.
 He’s been their starting QB since the 2006 season.